angular-macgyver/MacGyver/docs/directives/events/base.md

 ### Parameters
 **mac-blur**
 Type: `Expression`
-Expression to evaulate on blur
+Expression to evaluate on blur

 **mac-focus**
 Type: `Expression`
-Expression to evulate on focus
+Expression to evaluate on focus

 **mac-keydown**
 Type: `Expression`
-Expression to evulate on keydown
+Expression to evaluate on keydown

 **mac-keyup**
 Type: `Expression`
-Expression to evulate on keyup
+Expression to evaluate on keyup

 **mac-mouseenter**
 Type: `Expression`
-Expression to evulate on mouseenter
+Expression to evaluate on mouseenter

 **mac-mouseleave**
 Type: `Expression`
-Expression to evulate on mouseleave
+Expression to evaluate on mouseleave